BT Super Review

 - Another benefit of BT Super for Life is that it’s easy to transfer super from other accounts into your Super for Life fund.
 When you first open an account, BT will seek your approval to conduct a SuperSearch on your behalf with the Australian Taxation Office.
 This will then help you track down your lost super and combine it all together in the one place.

-- When it comes to investing your money, BT partners with leading investment managers to help get the most out of your super.
+- When investing your money, BT partners with leading investment managers to help get the most out of your super.
 You can choose from two investment options.
 The first option lets BT decided on the right investment fix for you in a Lifestage Fund, with the mix of investments adjusted as you age.
 The second option allows you to specify how you want your money invested by choosing from the investment funds that BT offers.
 This gives you greater control over how your super is invested.

 - As this is an online super product, BT mostly communicates with account holders online and via email or internet banking.
 At times when an important message needs to be sent, for example that your annual statement is ready to be viewed, you could be notified via email or by a secure message through your internet banking account.